 This insurance is designed to supplement existing policies such as General Liability and Business Auto Insurance.
 Therefore, it serves to cover losses that exceed the limits of its underlying policy.
 Learn more.

-Not to be confused with a Security Bond, this coverage is purchased to protect a third party.
-The three parties involved in a Surety Bond are the one requiring the bond, the business purchasing the bond, and the insurance company that guarantees the fulfillment of a work agreement.
+Unlike a Security Bond, this coverage is purchased to protect a third party.
+The three parties involved in a Surety Bond are the ones requiring the bond, the business purchasing the bond, and the insurance company that guarantees the fulfillment of a work agreement.
 The beneficiary can file a claim against the business if the terms agreed upon in a work contract are unmet.
 Learn more.

 Choosing the Right Types of Business Insurance